Acts and Rules

 In a landmark development in 1886, James Burgess, the then Director General succeeded in prevailing upon the Government for issuing directions: forbidding any person or agency to undertake excavation without prior consent of the Archaeological Survey and debarring officers from disposing of antiquities found or acquired without the permission of the Government.

-Lord Curzon, however hated he may be for his administrative measures, was instrumental in enacting The Ancient Monuments Preservation Act, 1904 (Act No. VII of 1904).
-This Act provided effective authority over the preservation of monuments particularly those, which were under the custody of individual or private ownership.
+Lord Curzon was instrumental in enacting this Act.
+It provided effective authority over the preservation of monuments particularly those under the custody of individual or private ownership.
 As this Act has not been repealed, it is deemed to be in force.

-The Antiquities Export Control Act, 1947 (Act No. XXXI of 1947) and Rules thereto which provided a regulation over the export of antiquities under a licence issued by the Director General and empowering him to decide whether any article, object or thing is or is not an antiquity for the purpose of the act and his decision was final.
+The Antiquities Export Control Act, 1947 (Act No. XXXI of 1947) and Rules thereto provided a regulation over the export of antiquities under a licence issued by the Director General and empowering him to decide whether any article, object or thing is or is not an antiquity.